Mint.com is can be a useful tool to use in your quest to eliminate student debt.

 Mint will then pull all of your recent transactions and start tracking your future transactions as they happen.
-Logging on to Mint a user is able to see all of their balances, recent transactions, and notices about their budget.
+By logging on to Mint, a user is able to see all of their balances, recent transactions, and notices about their budget.

 Making a Budget

 It already is able to categorize your purchases, so when it sees $200 go to Navient, it knows that it is a student loan payment.